OEHC/praqma.com/_posts/2016-04-27-code-storyline.md

 <!--break-->

 ### Praqma are Continuous Delivery experts
--and we work to end bad hacks and technical debt
+-and we work to remove manual and error prone development work.
 {: .highlight}

 Agile teams and automated workflows are here to stay, so we advocate that your organization gets ready for Co-De - Continuous Delivery.